Jesus' Final Sayings From the Cross

 - Luke 23:45b-46: And the curtain of the temple was torn in two.
 Then Jesus, calling out with a loud voice, said, "Father, into your hands I commit my spirit!"
 And having said this he breathed his last.

 What do we notice about these sayings?
 Harris, 89, highlights a number of important facts.
 The first three sayings were made by Jesus during the daylight, between 9:00-12:00 Noon, and his focus was on others.
 In the first saying, Jesus’ prayer is for his executioners that his Father might forgive them (Lk.
 23:34).
 As the Suffering Servant, he not only fulfills that promise by being on the cross, but also while on the cross he fulfills Scripture by “making intercession for the transgressors” (Isa.
 53:12c).
 In his second saying, he makes a promise to a fellow-sufferer who acknowledged that he deserved to be on the cross while Jesus did not.
 He cried a prayer of faith to Jesus, and Jesus promised him he would be with him that day in paradise (Lk.
 23:43).
-In the third, Jesus expresses his love and concern for his mother and reminds John, his cousin, to care for her (Jn.
+In the third, Jesus expresses his love and concern for his mother and reminds John, "the disciple whom he loved," to care for her (Jn.
 19:26-27; cf. Ex.
 20:12).

 In the final four sayings, Jesus turns his focus to himself, as he increasingly experiences the weight of bearing the sin of humanity and the holiness/justice/wrath of his Father.
 In the fourth saying, Jesus address his spiritual anguish, of his sense of being forsaken (Matt.
 27:45-46; Mk.
 15:33-34; cf. Ps.
 22:1).
 In the fifth, he expresses his physical anguish in that he was thirsty (Jn.
 19:28; cf. Ps.
 69:21).
 In the sixth utterance, although it conveys the sense of Jesus’ life being over, “It is finished,” and it is, this is Jesus’ cry of victory (Jn.
 19:30a; cf. Ps.
 22:31).
 In the seventh and final saying of Jesus on the cross, he addresses in familial love his Father, and he also entrusts himself fully in humble submission to him and his will, being the fulfillment of the prayer prayed in Gethsemane for his will to be done (Lk.
 23:45b-46; cf. Ps.
 31:5).
 (It is vital to remember that God the Father and God the Son are not against one another in the death of Jesus Christ on the cross.
 The inseperable operations of the Trintiy are affirmed.
 Fred Sanders describes it in this way: "According to common Christian confession, the external operations of the Trinity are 'indivisible' or 'inseparable.'
 This follows from the principle that who God is in himself (ad intra) determines the shape of God’s free actions outside of himself (ad extra).
 Because the Father, the Son, and the Spirit are one simple God, their actions outside of themselves are indivisible operations.
 The three persons do not merely 'cooperate' in their external works, as if each person contributed his distinctive part to a larger operational whole.
 All of God’s external works—from creation to consummation—are works of the three divine persons enacting one divine power, ordered by one divine wisdom, expressing one divine goodness, and manifesting one divine glory.")